amessaoudi/cdsm-kpneumoniae/README.md

 cd cdsm-kpneumoniae
 pip3 install -r requirements.txt

-# 🌐 Web Application (Streamlit Demo)
+# Web Application (Streamlit Demo)

-A fully interactive implementation of the proposed Clinical Decision Support System (CDSM) is available online.
-This web application demonstrates real-time antimicrobial resistance prediction and empirically ranked antibiotic recommendations based on the developed AI framework.
+A fully interactive implementation of the Clinical Decision Support System (CDSM) is available online, demonstrating real-time antimicrobial resistance prediction and empirically ranked antibiotic recommendations.

-## 🔗 Access the Application
+## Accessing the Application

-You can access the live demo using the following link:
+The web application can be accessed using the following link:

 ```text
 https://cdsm-kpneumoniae-elnsyopchcqvxchueau2iu.streamlit.app/